The Butterfly’s Spell

 The Doctor resumes the story.
 The Butterfly is brought to a forest clearing bathed in moonlight which will help cure her wounds.
 Her song becomes more melodious as she recovers and the glowing Fireflies - who drink sweet dew-drops and sing of love - appear in her dreams.
 The Poet enters, filled with longing for the beautiful Butterfly and for a few moments their voices intertwine.
 They know, however, that her destiny is to fly away.

 The Scorpion is now hungry and, coming across the Butterfly, decides to make her into a tasty meal.
-The Poet protects her, but the Scorpion's tail lashes out at him and he is stung by its deadly venom.
-The Mother’s stick prevents further catastrophe, but she is too late to save her son who dies as the dawn breaks and the Butterfly takes flight.
+The Poet protects her, but the Scorpion lashes out and he is stung by its deadly venom.
+The Mother comes to the rescue again but she is too late to save her son who dies as the dawn breaks and the Butterfly takes flight.
 As the Fireflies cover the Poet in rose petals, the cast reminds us that the Poet's songs will live forever.

 The Duchess of Padua